roolebo/tianocore.github.io/EDK-II-Release-Notes.md

    ATA and NVM Express devices respectively.
 Platforms also need to provide Host Controller PEIMs for ATA and NVM Express controllers.
 These PEIMs should respectively produce EDKII_ATA_AHCI_HOST_CONTROLLER_PPI and EDKII_NVM_EXPRESS_HOST_CONTROLLER_PPI in order to support the new working scheme.
-For image size consideration, compressing the above-mentioned PEIMs is recommended.
+Lastly, please note that the PEIMs involved here will be executed during S3 resume.
+As a result, they may not be compressed, so there will be an impact to the image size.